[Focus] Legal study sounds alarm on 'Baysanto' merger

 Baysanto block

-Adrian Bebb, a food and farming campaigner at Friends of the Earth Europe, said commissioner Vestager "has more than enough arguments" to block the deal, and in so doing she would "send a strong signal that the EU is prepared to stand up to these mega-corporations in order to protect farmers, citizens and our environment".
+Adrian Bebb, a food and farming campaigner at Friends of the Earth Europe, said Vestager "has more than enough arguments" to block the deal, and in so doing she would "send a strong signal that the EU is prepared to stand up to these mega-corporations in order to protect farmers, citizens and our environment".

 He added: "It is vital that the European Commission widens its investigation to ensure that we retain the possibility to move agriculture onto a sustainable and resilient footing to help counter climate change and halt biodiversity loss."